Do objects exist when nobody is looking at them?

 To summarize:

-All objects are ultimately thoughts playing on the screen of awareness.
+All objects are ultimately thoughts on the screen of awareness.

-In conclusion, all objects exist even when not seen because they are known by a "cosmic knower” (God).
-We perceive an object because the mind, as a reflecting medium, reflects consciousness and illuminates the object.
-Similarly, God has a reflecting medium that illuminates the entire universe.
-In other words, God, as pure intelligence, is conscious of its creation even when we aren't.
+In conclusion, from Vedanta’s perspective, all objects exist even when unseen because they are known by the “cosmic knower” (God/master programmer/super intelligence).
+We perceive objects when the mind reflects awareness and illuminates them; likewise, God has a reflecting medium that illuminates the entire universe.
+God, as pure intelligence, is conscious of creation even when we are not.